Khan/genqlient/DESIGN.md

 Pros of the second approach:

 - the types are simpler, and allow the option of unnamed types
-- if you query an interface, but don't care about the types, just the shared fields, you don't have to worry about anything special
+- if you query an interface, but don't care about the types, just the shared fields, you don't even have to think about any of this stuff
-- we avoid having to have a bunch of interface methods (or push a type switch onto callers)
+- for callers accessing shared fields (of interfaces or of fragments spread into several places) we avoid having to make them do a type switch or use getter methods
-- if you're using fragments to share code, rather than to type switch, we can more naturally share that type

 Note that both approaches require that we add `__typename` to every selection set which has fragments (unless the types match exactly).
 This seems fine since Apollo client also does so for all selection sets.
 We also need to define `UnmarshalJSON` on every type with fragment-spreads; in the former case Go doesn't know how to unmarshal into an interface type, while in the latter the Go type structure is too different from that of the JSON.
 (Note that `shurcooL/graphql` actually has its own JSON-decoder to solve this problem.)